TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 When I first plugged my logic analyzer into the board, I noticed that there was absolutely no activity on the data lines of the analog side 😵.
 This is weird because the master clock (and the derived word & bit clock) were present, and the ADC should be autonomous 🤖.

 Turns out, I connected the 3.3VA and 5VA supply lines to the ADCs and DACs, but I completely forgot to actually supply power to these connections 🔌 which is of course, essential for the chip to power up.
-Thankfully, as I had plastered the board with test points and 0-ohm resistors, the fix was realtively effortless 👌.
+Thankfully, as I had plastered the board with test points and 0-ohm resistors, the fix was relatively effortless 👌.

 During the first reception test I noticed that while I was sending data and the right clocks to the DAC, I wasn't getting any audio 🔇.
 It turns out that the XSMT pin cannot be left floating, so I had to add a pull-up.
 As luck had it, the XMST line ran directly next to the 3.3V supply, so I could simply scrape the solder mask and solder a small resistor.
 You wouldn't even know it's a bodge. 😅